ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 API Documentation
 =================

 The API documentation described here is not a complete list, but rather a work in progress.
 This list will be expanded upon in the near future.
 For a full list of the methods currently available, the `binding generator <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/generator/description/bindings.desc>`_ source is the best reference currently available.
+See :ref:`Binding Description Method Syntax<common-lua-binding-syntax>` for more information on how to decode the methods shown there.

 Location
 ~~~~~~~~